EdgeBox/sync-core-on-premise/README.md

 This repository documents the setup of the Sync Core for local and on-premise installations.
 The full documentation is available [here](https://edgebox.github.io/sync-core-on-premise/).

+# Releases

+Please checkout the [changelog](CHANGELOG.md) for details about our releases.